Single-Node Deployment#

 Network: Stable internet connection for downloading images

-Software Requirements¶
+Software Requirements#

 Operating System: Ubuntu 24.04.3 LTS

-Docker: Version 20.10 or later
+Docker: Version 20.10 or later (required when using default Docker-as-runtime mode)

-Root/Sudo Access: Required for installation
+Root/Sudo Access: Required to run the installer

 # Install Docker